 Spaying and Neutering

 Periodontal disease is the most common cause of tooth loss in adult dogs and cats.
 Many times, owners aren't able to recognize when their pets have serious oral disease.
-Gingivitis and periodontitis causes tooth loss, infection and pain.
+Gingivitis and periodontitis cause tooth loss, infection and pain.
 The bacteria associated with periodontitis circulates in the blood stream and can cause cardiac disease, renal disease, and bladder infections.
 Our veterinarians are trained to detect oral diseases and will recommend proper treatment and prophylaxis.

 Our veterinarians commonly perform lumpectomies to remove growths that are either external or invasive.
 The goal of surgery is to restore comfort and functioning, to alleviate associated symptoms, or to remove cancerous growths for grading and to prevent metastasis.
 Growths can then be sent to the lab for pathology.
 Dogs and cats undergoing minor surgeries can usually go home the same day and may need to return to have sutures removed in 14 days.